IterateFast-Labs/fission-docs/blog/how-to-find-good-agent.md

-# Alright, But How the Hell Can We Find(Evaluate) A good Agent?

 ---
+title: How can we find(evaluate) A good Agent?
+date: 2025-01-04
+authors:
+  - daemonlee
+---

+> Alright, But How the Hell Can We Find(Evaluate) A good Agent?

 ### What Makes a "Good Agent"?
 Evaluating Agents in the Era of LLM-Based RAG Systems